-- to provide ready access to expert care for afflicted with diseases of the bowel
+- to provide ready access to expert care for those afflicted with diseases of the bowel

 - to be a place of last resort for those who have nowhere else to go

 - to provide comfort and support to our patients and their families

 - to create a legacy by teaching caregivers of the future

 If you think any of our services can help you or a loved one, please call (212) 342-1155 or request an appointment online today.
 For IBD care, call (212) 305-9664.

 We treat all people dealing with diseases of the colon and rectum.
 We have options for every patient we see, regardless of the complexity and severity of their condition.